ekinakyurek/gpt3-arithmetic/post.md

 # Notes on Teaching GPT-3 Adding Numbers

+## Motivation

+Human-like abilities of large language models (LLMs), e.g., understanding jokes, excite most researchers, if not all.
+These simple and previously-not-much-interesting models can execute many complicated tasks with the same parameters such as translation, Q&A, story generation, etc. One thing that has been historically challenging was **reasoning** (concretely multi-step reasoning), but many recent papers show that you can improve LM’s abilities on reasoning-focused tasks by giving them scratchpads, analogous to pen & paper for humans.
+In some problems, e.g., grade-school math problems, the scratchpad techniques can improve drastically compared to standard prompting, but designing these scratchpads feels more like art (or even magic) than science, meaning that we have some individual examples but no systematic understanding of what is essential and what is not.
+In this blog post, I take a simple task (integer addition) and try to really understand what is needed (and what is unnecessary) to get LLMs to do it.

+## Background

 Let's start by acknowledging how we can *communicate* with large language models (LLMs) that were simply neural nets trained to predict the next thing given the previous text.
 This interaction is pretty simple: you just provide the model the instructions in human languages, such as "Translate the following sentence to English: <sentence>," and achieve unprecedented zero-shot ability in machine translation.
 Perhaps because of the simplicity, many startups strive to find a software-as-a-service product powered by such single models alone.
 However, these models can fall short in *novel* tasks with such simple instruction prompting (i.e., zero-shot prompting) &ndash; somewhat, the instructions that we provide are not enough to put the model into the right mind for a particular task or instructions are degenerate to specify the task in mind.

 Therefore, even better approach is prompting the model a few example input-output pairs along with instructions, "Translate the following sentences to English: 1) <sentence1>: <translation1>, 2) <sentence2>: <translation2>, 3) <sentence3>:".
 So, we can hope to specify the target task better with these example input-output pairs.
 Recent papers show in various NLP tasks that few-shot prompting is superior to zero-shot prompting and try to understand this phenomenon in detail.
 People often refer to this instantaneous learning ability as in-context learning, meaning that the model can learn from input examples; however, our experiments in this post suggest that few-shot prompting fails in fairly novel/unknown tasks.